attila-petho/DuckPropagation/README.md

 # DuckPropagation
-In this project we are training Deep Reinforcement Learning agents to drive small robots called Duckiebot in the Duckietown environment.
+In this project we are training Deep Reinforcement Learning agents to drive small robots called Duckiebots in the Duckietown environment.
 There are four challenges in the environment:

 - LF - simple lane following
 - LFV - lane following with vehicles
 - LFI - lane following with intersections
 - LFVI - lane following with vehicles and intersections

-In order to conquer these challenges, autonomous driving agents are first trained in a simulator (gym-duckietown) and than the trained agents performance are also tested in the real environment on real Duckiebots.
+In order to conquer these challenges, autonomous driving agents are first trained in a simulator (gym-duckietown) and then the trained agents performance are also tested in the real environment on real Duckiebots.

 ## Authors